drshahizan/learn-github/materials/github-intro.md

 Don't forget to hit the :star: if you like this repo.

 # GitHub
+GitHub is a web-based platform that provides hosting for software development and version control using Git.
+It is a popular platform for collaboration and sharing of code among developers.
+GitHub was launched in 2008 and was later acquired by Microsoft in 2018.

+GitHub provides a range of features that make it easy for developers to collaborate on projects, manage version control, and streamline their software development workflows.
+Some of the key features of GitHub include:

+1. **Repositories**: GitHub provides a platform for developers to store and manage their code repositories.
+Each repository contains a collection of files that make up a project or a portion of a project.

+2. **Pull requests**: GitHub's pull request feature allows developers to review and discuss code changes before they are merged into the main codebase.
+This can help ensure that code changes are of high quality and don't introduce bugs or conflicts.

+3. **Issue tracking**: GitHub's issue tracking system allows developers to create and track bugs, feature requests, and other issues related to a project.
+Issues can be assigned to specific developers, labeled, and prioritized to help manage the development process.

+4. **Collaboration tools**: GitHub provides a range of collaboration tools, such as inline commenting and mentions, that allow developers to communicate and collaborate on code changes in real-time.

+5. **Continuous integration and deployment**: GitHub integrates with a range of continuous integration and deployment tools, such as Travis CI and CircleCI.
+This allows developers to automate their build and deployment processes and ensure that their code is always up-to-date and error-free.

+6. **Project management**: GitHub provides a range of project management tools, such as boards, milestones, and deadlines, to help developers track and manage their software development projects.

+7. **Analytics and insights**: GitHub provides a range of analytics and insights tools, such as code frequency graphs and commit activity charts, to help developers track their progress and identify areas for improvement.

+Overall, GitHub has become a central hub for software development, particularly for open source projects.
+Its features and tools make it easy for developers to collaborate and share code, manage version control, and streamline their software development workflows.

+===
 GitHub is a web-based platform for software development that uses Git for version control.
 It allows developers to collaborate on projects, share code, and manage their software development workflows.

 GitHub provides a range of features that make it easy for developers to work together on projects.
 Some of the key features of GitHub include: